Skip to content

 Step 7: Create SEO-Optimized Location and Service-Area Pages

 If you serve multiple cities or neighborhoods, each location needs its own dedicated page.
-But here’s where businesses often go wrong: they create thin pages that simply swap out city names in templated content.
+This is where businesses consistently go wrong: they create thin pages that swap out city names in templated content.

 Google sees through this immediately.